Quantisation of derived Lagrangians: Defining quantisations for derived co-isotropic structures

-The constructions of \S \ref{centresn} all adapt to chain cochain complexes, by just regarding the cochain structure as a $\bG_m$-equivariant $\Q[\pd]$-module structure; quasi-isomorphisms are only considered in the chain direction.
+The constructions of \S \ref{centresn} all adapt to chain cochain complexes, by just regarding the cochain structure as a $\bG_m$-equivariant $\Q[\pd]/\pd^2$-module structure; quasi-isomorphisms are only considered in the chain direction.
 We refer to associative (resp. brace) algebras in chain cochain complexes as stacky DGAAs (resp. stacky brace algebras), and have the obvious notions of almost commutativity for filtered stacky DGAAs and filtered stacky brace algebras.
-We define bar constructions $\b$ generalising Definition \ref{bardef} so that shifts are exclusively in the chain direction.
+We define bar constructions $\b$ generalising Definition \ref{bardef} by taking shifts exclusively in the chain direction.

 \begin{definition} For a stacky DGAA $A$ over $R$ and an $A$-bimodule $M$ in chain cochain complexes, we define the internal cohomological Hochschild complex $\C\C_R(A,M)$ to be the chain cochain subcomplex of